The Dos and Don’ts When Choosing Pet Toys

 Published by Pet Qwerks Toys on July 24, 2018

 Since 2003, Pet Qwerks has been in the business of making pets smile.
-They started with the Babble Ball and have continued innovating in the field of pet toys.
+We started with the Babble Ball and have continued innovating in the field of pet toys.
 Animal lovers and creative professionals, the experts at Pet Qwerks love their work almost as much as you love your pets.
 Known for their interactive inventions, Pet Qwerks also develops plush, rubber, and chew toys.
 Whether you want something fun for you and your pet to enjoy together, or you just want to keep your animal busy for a little while, there’s bound to be something that Pet Qwerks offers that will do the trick.

 Choosing the right toy is the first step to having a great time with your pet.
 Learn the dos and don’ts when choosing pet toys so you can both have an enjoyable and safe experience!